This Tuna Pasta Salad is the perfect picnic food. It is easy to throw together with light delicious flavors everyone will love.

 - 1 teaspoon lemon juice

-- 1 tablespoon dill 1 teaspoon dry dill
+- 1 tablespoon fresh dill (or 1 teaspoon dry dill)

 - 1 teaspoon salt see note in the post about adding salt and pepper